Did you know? Winter is the ideal time to spay and neuter community cats to get ahead of kitten season and end the breeding cycle before it starts.

 Every year animal shelters experience a rise in the number of kittens brought to the shelter throughout spring and summer.
 It’s a difficult time for animal shelters in communities across the country because most shelters are not equipped to care for multiple litters of young kittens.
 Neonatal kittens require around-the-clock care from trained shelter staff or foster homes.
 Without a network in place to care for neonatal kittens, many, if not all of them, will be killed in shelters.

-Communities that embrace a Trap-Neuter-Return program see fewer cats entering animal shelters, allowing shelters to focus their efforts and taxpayer dollars on adoption programs and community outreach and education.
-You can find local TNR resources and get community cat advise at http://www.alleycat.org/Assistance.
+This is why Alley Cat Allies’ Beat The Heat® Campaign encourages communities to embrace a Trap-Neuter-Return program and highlights the particular importance of spaying and neutering cats in winter or early spring to get ahead of the spring and summer kitten season.
+Communities that take part in the campaign see fewer cats entering animal shelters, allowing shelters to focus their efforts and taxpayer dollars on adoption programs and community outreach and education.
+You can find local TNR resources and get community cat advise at https://www.alleycat.org/Assistance.

 Read the press release.